sai4ul/init-html-starter-kit/README.md

 ⚡ How to use

 > No need any `command`.
 Index.html can start your design and you will be provided with an html file called `home-page.html` from here you can use components and sections and many free card designs that you can easily design with.

-- SASS
+> - SASS
  Find a folder named scss which contains some theme default SCSS files which will be in default form with the theme.
 If you create an SCSS files, just call the`main-style.scss`.

 If you use SASS then you need to use compiler here are links to two good `Compiler` as far as I know you just need to add the folder. <a href="https://prepros.io/">prepros</a> ,  <a href="https://scout-app.io/">scout-app</a>

-- CSS
+> CSS
-If you don't want to use SASS, you can write your CSS code at `main-style.css`.If you don't use SASS then you can delete the sass folder.
+>If you don't want to use SASS, you can write your CSS code at `main-style.css`.If you don't use SASS then you can delete the sass folder.

 -js/jQuery